usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 ### Conclusion

-Cybersecurity is not an afterthought—it must be designed into digital services from the start.
+Cybersecurity is not an afterthought, it must be designed into digital services from the start.
 Contracting officers and CORs must be able to ask the right questions and ensure security compliance, IAM integration, vulnerability management practices, and SIEM readiness are built into the acquisition process.

 Through innovative, security-conscious procurement, COs help ensure that government services are trustworthy, resilient, and aligned with federal cybersecurity mandates.